-The peer-reviewed evidence for optimal management of Mason type III radial head fractures is unclear, since there is difficulty performing randomized controlled trials due to the small numbers of these types of fractures.
-Type III comminuted fractures often do poorly with open reduction internal fixation, especially when there are more than three fragments; in addition, there is a risk of posterior interosseous nerve injury with the procedure.
+The peer-reviewed evidence for optimal management of Mason type III radial head fractures is unclear since there is difficulty performing randomized controlled trials due to the small number of these types of fractures.
+Type III comminuted fractures often do poorly with open reduction internal fixation, especially when there are more than three fragments.
+Additionally, there is a risk of posterior interosseous nerve injury with this procedure.
 Although many of the studies related to radial head implants are small, these types of prostheses are noted as an acceptable option in cases of Type III comminuted fractures.
 Many of these fractures will have a ligamentous injury between the radius and ulna shaft in the forearm, which are termed Essex-Lopresti injuries.
-Excision of a radial head fracture that has an associated Essex Lopresti injury will cause very significant shortening and wrist morbity. ^{3, 4, 5, 9}
+Excision of a radial head fracture that has an associated Essex Lopresti injury will cause very significant shortening and wrist morbidity.5-8

-The radial head implant is also beneficial in patients with rheumatoid arthritis with radiographic evidence of joint destruction, which is too far advanced to benefit from radial head excision and synovectomy.
-In patients with rheumatoid arthritis, arthroplasty should be considered only after conservative medical treatment has failed; this would include pharmacologic therapy consisting of combinations of salicylates, nonsteroidal anti-inflammatory drugs, disease modifying antirheumatic drugs, and/or glucocorticoids for 3-6 months.7
+The radial head implant is also beneficial in patients with rheumatoid arthritis with radiographic evidence of joint destruction that is too far advanced to benefit from radial head excision and synovectomy.
+In patients with rheumatoid arthritis, arthroplasty should be considered only after conservative medical treatment has failed, including, pharmacologic therapy consisting of combinations of salicylates, nonsteroidal anti-inflammatory drugs, disease modifying antirheumatic drugs, and/or glucocorticoids for 3-6 months.9

-In summary, multicenter, long-term, evidence-based, peer-reviewed studies or clinical trials would be helpful to assess the benefits and/or problems associated with radial head implants.
+In summary, multicenter, long-term, evidence-based, peer-reviewed studies or clinical trials would be helpful to assess the benefits and/or problems associated with radial head implants.1 Additional randomized control trials for the management of Mason type III fractures are needed to fully evaluate the benefits and long-term clinical outcomes of radial head implants.6